 - IFRS 9, Financial instruments ("IFRS 9") was issued by the IASB on July 24, 2014 and will replace IAS 39, Financial instruments: recognition and measurement ("IAS 39").
 IFRS 9 utilizes a single approach to determine whether a financial asset is measured at amortized cost or fair value and a new mixed measurement model for debt instruments having only two categories: amortized cost and fair value.
 Final amendments released on July 24, 2014 also introduce a new expected loss impairment model and limited changes to the classification and measurement requirements for financial assets.
 This standard allows an irrevocable election on initial recognition to present gains and losses on equity instruments (that are not held-for-trading) in other comprehensive income, with dividends as a return on these investments being recognized in profit or loss.
 In addition, those equity instruments measured at fair value through other comprehensive income would no longer have to apply any impairment requirements nor would there be any 'recycling' of gains or losses through profit or loss on disposal.
 IFRS 9 is effective for annual periods beginning on or after January 1, 2018. - IFRS 15, Revenue from Contracts and Customers ("IFRS 15") was issued by the IASB on May 28, 2014, and will replace IAS 18, Revenue, IAS 11, Construction Contracts, and related interpretations on revenue.
 IFRS 15 sets out the requirements for recognizing revenue that apply to all contracts with customers, except for contracts that are within the scope of the standards on leases, insurance contracts and financial instruments.
-IFRS 15 uses a control based approach to recognize revenue which is a change from the risk and reward approach under the current standard.
-Companies can elect to use either a full or modified retrospective approach.
-IFRS 15 is effective for annual periods beginning on or after January 1, 2018. - IFRS 16, Leases, new standard contains a single lessee accounting model, eliminating the distinction between operating and financing leases from the perspective of the lessee.
-The accounting requirements from the perspective of the lessor remains largely in line with previous IAS 17 requirements, effective for annual reporting periods beginning on or after January 1, 2019.

-Notes to Consolidated Financial Statements For the six months ended December 31, 2017 and 2016 (Expressed in Canadian Dollars, unless otherwise stated) (Unaudited, prepared by management)
+Notes to Condensed Consolidated Interim Financial Statements For the nine months ended March 31, 2018 and 2017 (Expressed in Canadian Dollars, unless otherwise stated) (Unaudited, prepared by management)